 When you draw straight lines through the centre of each of the 13 circles, it forms a six-pointed star – the basis of a hexagon when you join all the edges together.

-The crudest and most beautiful depiction of a hexagon is the six pointed star.
+The crudest and most beautiful depiction of a hexagon is the six-pointed star.
 In its most striking form is the crystallisation of water which is demonstrated in an experiment conducted by Dr. Masaru Emoto.

-In its most crude form is the Hagal Rune composed by the ancient shamans of the Nordic tribes.
+In its most crude form is the Hagal Rune devised by the ancient shamans of the Nordic tribes.
 This ancient symbol bears a striking resemblance to the image of the water crystals.
 It should come as no surprise the ancients got the idea for the Rune from nature.

 The Hagal Rune also appears like a conceptual star.
 The scientific community believe many of the elements found on Earth were originally formed in stars and released as the stars burnt out and died.